Mazamazine/pathological/ReadMe.txt

 ReadMe updated by Nina Ripoll
 On Feb.
 6th, 2016
+Amended for Python 3 by flowerbug

 * ----------------------------------------------------------------- *

 Copyright (C) 2003  John-Paul Gignac (Game)
           (C) 2004  Joe Wreschnig (Game)
           (C) 2016 Nina Ripoll (Editor)
+          (C) 2021 flowerbug

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by